Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/implementation/developer-experience/creating-new-components.md

 This recipe will outline the developer workflow and steps to create new components within XM Cloud.

 There are 2 types of components within XM Cloud, the Component Builder (Also called XM Cloud Components, or Front End as a Service) and standard React components.
-At the time of writing, XM Cloud Components are still early access only and do not have a full feature set.
+At the time of writing, XM Cloud Components are new and do not have a full feature set.
 Because of this, only standard React/Next.js components should be used.
 This will be updated once the full feature set of XM Cloud Components is available.

 ## Solution